 - Both parts share a small number of basic rhythmic sequences.

 Upon the principles of these near-contemporaneous English polyphonic pieces, I fashioned a cantus superior for bird on a briar, with the following similar characteristics:

-- All beginnings of phrases and ends of resolving cadences are consonant, either a unison or a fifth.
+- All beginnings of phrases and ends of resolving cadences are consonant.

 - The interval relationship between the two moving voices is a mixture of contrary motion starting from the same note, or from a sixth or third apart (since this is English); and groups of parallel unisons and parallel thirds.

 - The rhythm of the two parts sometimes has note for note equivalence; at other times the cantus inferior (taken from the original manuscript) has fewer notes than the cantus superior; or the two voices take turns to have the greater number of notes while the other voice moves more slowly.

 - Both parts share a small number of basic rhythmic sequences.

 The mixolydian solution

 The medieval church stipulated eight modes in which their music was to be composed and sung, structured around natural notes.
 The dorian mode, for example, begins and ends on D, with the melody clustering around the tenor or reciting note of A (a fifth higher than D); and the mixolydian mode begins and ends on G, with the melody clustering around the tenor or reciting note of D (a fifth higher than G).
 (You can read more about medieval modes here.)